i1abnrk/mazegenerator/README.md

 # Maze Generator

 This program generates a random black and white maze image.
 The mazes that are generated can be solved with <a href="//github.com/exciteabletom/mazesolver">mazesolver</a>
+    -@i1 cloning this to make it dance to beat-detection.
+Docs soon
 ## Installing

 Check that your python version is >=3.5 with `python3 -V`.